datopian/datahub-docs-tech/docs/developers/authentication.md

-# Data Package Registry Authentication
+# DataHub Authentication

-This page describes authentication of Data Package Registry users.
-The details provided can be used by developers, willing to contribute to the existing [dpm](https://github.com/frictionlessdata/dpm-py) API client or implement custom client for The Data Package Registry API.
+This page describes authentication of DataHub users.
+The details provided can be used by developers, willing to contribute to the existing [dpm](https://github.com/frictionlessdata/dpm-py) API client or implement custom client for The DataHub API.

-The Data Package Registry Frontend allows users to be registered via [github](https://github.com) using the web browser.
-After a successful registration, user will be given unique API-KEY to authenticate with Data Package Registry API server.
+The DataHub Frontend allows users to be registered via [github](https://github.com) using the web browser.
+After a successful registration, user will be given unique API-KEY to authenticate with DataHub API server.

 ## API authentication

-Some Data Package Registry API methods require client to provide identity of a registered user.
+Some DataHub API methods require client to provide identity of a registered user.
 To prove its identity, client first has to obtain temporal JWT token, providing permanent API-KEY of a registered user.
 After that client can pass this token in the header of a request to the API.

 To obtain a temporal JWT token, client should send POST request to `/api/auth/token`.
 Request should have json-encoded body with 'username' and 'secret' keys, where 'secret' is an API-KEY of the user: